Nirmak/NextGenMusicPlayer/README.md

 3. Playback history is still recorded locally for your reference, but it is no longer shared with the AI.
 4. The DJ persona instructs the model to lean on known artists/songs, keep its internal reasoning succinct, avoid episodic/podcast-style tracks, and prefer songs you have not heard recently.
 5. The player forces Ollama into JSON mode and rejects any reply that lacks the exact `{"indexes": [<int>, ...], "reason": "..."}` schema (or tries to decline); after repeated failures it falls back to an automatic pick.
-6. Free-form input or `/ai ...` calls `OllamaClient`; the validated JSON response drives playback.
+6. Free-form input or `/ai ...` calls `OllamaClient`; the assistant either replies in plain text (for pure conversation) or returns JSON indexes.
 The first index plays immediately and the remaining (up to four) are appended to the temporary queue.
 7. While the model composes a reply, its output streams live in the terminal so you can confirm it is still working.

 Replace `dj_context.txt` to change the model’s persona or constraints.
 To disable AI completely, set `ollama_url` to an empty string in the config or use `--ollama-url ""` at runtime.